klmshrk/petpr/README.md

 # App Description

 This app is a simple web site that displays the text "Hello, World!".
-The app is written in JavaScript and compiled into a single file.
+The app is written in Node.JS and compiled into a single file.

 ## GitHub Actions Workflow